top of page

 • shelter for victims of natural disasters and their business land which is temporary in nature or certain agriculture in the context of food security and energy security; and

-In addition, to activities for development purposes outside Forestry activities as referred to in Article 91 (2) GR No. 23/2021, the use of forest areas can be carried out for other activities that can directly or indirectly support forest management through a cooperative mechanism.
-Furthermore, P2KH is valid as an approval for the use of wood, as well as an approval for the entry and use of equipment.
-The use of forest areas for development purposes other than forestry activities for the public interest, especially priority projects of the Central Government, is carried out under the following conditions
+In addition, to activities for development purposes outside Forestry activities, as referred to in Article 91 (2) GR No. 23/2021, the utilization of forest areas can be carried out for other activities that can directly or indirectly support forest management through a cooperative mechanism.
+Furthermore, P2KH serves as approval for both wood utilization and the entry and use of equipment.
+The utilization of forest areas for development purposes, excluding forestry activities, for public interest, especially priority projects of the Central Government, is subject to the following conditions:

 • in the case of land acquisition carried out by government agencies, through the mechanism of releasing forest areas; or

-• in the event that land acquisition is carried out by subjects that are not government agencies, with conditions that:
+• in the event that land acquisition is carried out by entities other than government agencies, with the following conditions that:

-1. is permanent, with the mechanism of releasing forest area; or
+1. permanent land acquisition: using the mechanism of releasing forest area; or

-Furthermore, the provisions for submitting an P2KH application are as follows:
+Furthermore, the provisions for submitting a P2KH application are as follows:

 The Provisions for Submitting an P2KH Application